osbuild/image-builder-crc/test/README.md

 It's recommended to run these inside of a vm as the scripts make extensive changes to the host.
 Running integration test requires specific environment variables to be set on the system.
-The specific list for each supported cloud provider can be found in the following sub-sections.

 1. Build the docker image: